jkriege2/JKQtPlotter/examples/simpletest_datastore/README.md

     JKQTPDatastore* datastore=plot.getDatastore();
 ```

-# Copy Data from different data structures into JKQTPDatastore
+# Copying Data from External COntainers into JKQTPDatastore

 ## Copy Data from a Vector into a column of the JKQTPDatastore